Published Dec 6, 2021

 What is Medicare?

-Medicare is a government health benefits program that provides health insurance for those 65 and older, younger Americans with disabilities, or those with end-stage renal disease (ESRD).
+Medicare is a federal health insurance program that provides health insurance for those 65 and older, younger Americans with disabilities, or those with end-stage renal disease (ESRD).
 There are various types of Medicare available for enrollment.

 Some Medicare benefits programs are: